 Pastor Laurie’s Biography

-Laurie is a political science graduate of Elon University in North Carolina.
-She received her Master of Divinity degree from Christian Theological Seminary in Indianapolis, Indiana, and holds a Doctor of Ministry Degree from McCormick Theological Seminary in Chicago, Illinois.
-In the early 1980s, she studied with Father Henri Nouwen at Yale Divinity School in New Haven, Connecticut.
+Laurie is a political science graduate of Elon University.
+She received her Master of Divinity Degree from Christian Theological Seminary and was awarded a Doctor of Ministry Degree from McCormick Theological Seminary in Chicago.
+She was privileged to study with Father Henri Nouwen when he was at Yale Divinity School.

 Pastor Megan’s Biography